Skip to main content

 Do Bone Grafts Hurt?

-Bone grafts performed at Innovative Oral Surgery & Dental Implants are painless outpatient procedures during which the patient is typically sedated.
-A bone graft is simply the first part of the process of restoring your tooth.
+No!
+Bone Grafts performed by Innovative Implant and Oral Surgery are painless outpatient procedures during which the patient is typically sedated.
+A bone graft is simply the first part of the process of restoring your tooth to its best possible condition.

 How Long Does a Bone Graft Take to Heal?

-Every mouth is different, so pinning down an exact timeframe for healing can be difficult to impossible.
+Every mouth is different, and so pinning down an exact timeframe for healing can be difficult to impossible.
 A bone graft needs time to fuse with the existing bone structure over time, and regular check-ups can help chart your progress after the procedure.
-Healing can take up to 12 months in most patients, and once the structure is stable, you’ll be ready for the next step.
+Healing can take up to 12 months in most patients, but once the structure is stable you´ll be ready for the next step.

 A bone graft is a relatively routine procedure, but only a professional can determine if it is the right treatment option for you.
-Contact Innovative Oral Surgery & Dental Implants today for a no-hassle consultation on your individual oral surgery needs.
+Contact Innovative Implant and Oral Surgery today for a no-hassle consultation on your individual dental care needs.